-In the light of the current situation, EPFL has decided to take further measures to slow the spread of the COVID-19.
+In the light of the current situation, EPFL has taken measures to slow the spread of the COVID-19.

 We thank you for your cooperation in these troubled times.

-These decisions are based on scientific data recalled by our experts in the video below.
+These decisions are based on scientific data recalled by our experts in this video.

-From Monday, 16 March, until at least Sunday, 19 April 2020, all classes will be given online (live and/or recorded); the teachers will inform the students about how they can ask questions during class.
+From Monday, 16 March, until at least Friday, 29 May 2020, all classes have be given online (live and/or recorded); the teachers will inform the students about how they can ask questions during class.
 The mid-term exams scheduled for these dates have been cancelled.

 All semester projects must still be submitted by the end of the spring semester.